JuliaInterop/CxxWrap.jl/README.md

 @test ParametricTypes.get_first(p1) == 1
 @test ParametricTypes.get_second(p2) == 1
 ```

+There is also an `apply_combination` method to make applying all combinations of parameters shorter to write.

 Full example and test including non-type parameters at: [`deps/src/examples/parametric.cpp`](deps/src/examples/parametric.cpp) and [`test/parametric.jl`](test/parametric.jl).